awslabs/graphstorm/docs/source/gs-processing/developer/input-configuration.rst

         by specifying a slide-window size ``s``, where ``s`` can an integer or float.
 GSProcessing then transforms each numeric value ``v`` of the property into a range from ``v - s/2`` through ``v + s/2`` , and assigns the value v to every bucket that the range covers.

+-  ``categorical``

+   -  Transforms one value from a fixed list of possible values is a categorical feature which are encoded using one-hot encoding.

+-  ``multi_categorical``

+   -  Apply column-wise transformation for vector-like data from a fixed list of possible values is a categorical feature which are encoded using multi-hot encoding.
+      It only supports single column for GSProcessing.

 --------------

 Examples